darkxst/multipan_flasher/multipan_flasher/README.md

 Silicon Labs Flasher add-on to flash Silicon Labs based radios.

-By default this add-on flashes the firmware to use Zigbee (Silicon Labs EmberZNet Zigbee stack).
+By default this add-on flashes the community built firmware to use MultiPan (Silicon Labs Multiprotocol Addon).
+It will enable automatic updates for supported dongles.

 **NOTE:** Make sure no other add-on or integration is using the radio.
 In particular disable the Zigbee Home Automation integration and the Silicon Labs